 Excellent dental implant dentists such as Dr. Yana Rosenstein and Dr. John Habib will never mind going over the details with you once more.
 Ultimately, they want to provide you with the best and most long-lasting treatment that will give you a beautiful yet functional smile.

 Discomfort and pain are minimal and normal after your dental implant procedure.
 Your dentist may provide pain medication as needed to relieve the discomfort.
 You may notice:

 - Some swelling of your gums and cheeks

 - Minor bleeding and bruising of the implant site

-Mini dental implants use the same general dental implant procedure, but the posts are smaller.
+Mini implants use the same general dental implant procedure, but the posts are smaller.
 Recovery is therefore faster.
-Mini dental implants offer that advantage, but the disadvantage is they may not be quite as strong.
+Mini implants offer that advantage, but the disadvantage is they may not be quite as strong.
 However, they’re perfect for people with thinner bone densities.